japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 | Result of the task

 | `accumUpdates`
-| link:spark-accumulators.adoc[Accumulators] with...FIXME
+| spark-accumulators.md[Accumulators] with...FIXME

 | `taskInfo`
-| link:spark-scheduler-TaskInfo.adoc[TaskInfo]
+| spark-scheduler-TaskInfo.md[TaskInfo]
 |===

-`handleTaskCompletion` starts by xref:scheduler:OutputCommitCoordinator.adoc#taskCompleted[notifying `OutputCommitCoordinator` that a task completed].
+`handleTaskCompletion` starts by scheduler:OutputCommitCoordinator.md#taskCompleted[notifying `OutputCommitCoordinator` that a task completed].

-`handleTaskCompletion` xref:executor:TaskMetrics.adoc#fromAccumulators[re-creates `TaskMetrics`] (using <<CompletionEvent-accumUpdates, `accumUpdates` accumulators of the input `event`>>).
+`handleTaskCompletion` executor:TaskMetrics.md#fromAccumulators[re-creates `TaskMetrics`] (using <<CompletionEvent-accumUpdates, `accumUpdates` accumulators of the input `event`>>).

-NOTE: xref:executor:TaskMetrics.adoc[] can be empty when the task has failed.
+NOTE: executor:TaskMetrics.md[] can be empty when the task has failed.

-`handleTaskCompletion` announces task completion application-wide (by posting a xref:ROOT:SparkListener.adoc#SparkListenerTaskEnd[SparkListenerTaskEnd] to xref:scheduler:LiveListenerBus.adoc[]).
+`handleTaskCompletion` announces task completion application-wide (by posting a ROOT:SparkListener.md#SparkListenerTaskEnd[SparkListenerTaskEnd] to scheduler:LiveListenerBus.md[]).

-`handleTaskCompletion` checks the stage of the task out in the xref:scheduler:DAGScheduler.adoc#stageIdToStage[`stageIdToStage` internal registry] and if not found, it simply exits.
+`handleTaskCompletion` checks the stage of the task out in the scheduler:DAGScheduler.md#stageIdToStage[`stageIdToStage` internal registry] and if not found, it simply exits.

 `handleTaskCompletion` branches off per `TaskEndReason` (as `event.reason`).